rossprogram/rossprogram.github.io/students/to-apply.md

 href="mailto:ross@rossprogram.org">ross@rossprogram.org</a>.

-A key component of the application process involves submitting solutions to the <a href="application-problems.pdf">Application Problems</a>.
+A key component of the application process involves submitting solutions to the <a href="/students/application-problems.pdf">Application Problems</a>.

 ## Application Deadline